 The MA in Legal Studies allows students to create their own programme structure, choosing modules from a range covering comparative regional law, trade law, law and development, commercial law (including copyright and patent law), human rights, environmental law, Islamic law, dispute resolution, and international law.

 All SOAS modules are designed not only to introduce students to the general fields of law, but also to provide an understanding of how generic legal structures and processes may operate in non-Western social and cultural settings.
 All teachers on modules offered at SOAS are experts in their designated field.
-Many have years of experience advising governments, international organizations or non-governmental organization, and many also have been or continue to be legal practitioners.
+Many have years of experience advising governments, international organisations or non-governmental organisation, and many also have been or continue to be legal practitioners.

-To facilitate their study of law, all MA students are required to attend a two-week Preliminary Law, Legal Reasoning, and Legal Methods in September before they begin their MA.
+To facilitate their study of law, all MA students are required to attend a two-week Preliminary Law, Legal Reasoning and Legal Methods in September before they begin their MA.

 Students must take modules to a total value of 180, consisting of a dissertation (60 credits) and 120 credits of taught modules.
 Taught modules are worth either 15 or 30 credits.